-Before the timber is to leave B.C., the timber owner/agent must apply for a provincial permit including a valid exemption, pay a fee in lieu of manufacture, and ensure all provincial accounts are in good standing.
+Before the timber leaves B.C., the timber owner/agent must apply for a provincial permit including a valid exemption, pay a fee in lieu of manufacture, and ensure all provincial accounts are in good standing.

 How to apply for a provincial permit

 An application for a provincial permit is made online through the Log Exemption Information System (LEXIS).

 In the coastal zone and special situations in the interior zone, the FS38 application form is submitted to the regional office by email or fax.

 Fee in Lieu of Manufacture